hiddenderek/lib-flow/README.md

 ```
 ### Flow return value

-The return value of the body, if successful, contains the following:
+The response value of a flow, if successful, contains the following:

 ```typescript
 export interface IFlowSuccess {